orllewin/playdate_coracle/drawings/pseudo_3d_sphere.md

 ## Pseudo 3D Sphere
 ![](./readme_assets/pd_pseudo_sphere.gif)

-A port of the [dwitter.net/d/23879](https://beta.dwitter.net/d/23879), just to try and figure out what's going on in that heavily compressed optmised code.
+A port of the [dwitter.net/d/23879](https://beta.dwitter.net/d/23879), just to figure out what's going on in that heavily compressed optmised code.
 This will not run well on hardware, so don't even try.

 ```lua
 import 'Coracle/coracle'